zcyisiee/SyncPDF/README.md

 - `--show-char-box`: Show character bounding boxes (debug only, default: False)
 - `--skip-scanned-detection`: Skip scanned document detection (default: False).
 When using split translation, only the first part performs detection if not skipped.
 - `--ocr-workaround`: Use OCR workaround (default: False).
 Only suitable for documents with black text on white background.
 When enabled, white rectangular blocks will be added below the translation to cover the original text content, and all text will be forced to black color.
+- `--auto-enable-ocr-workaround`: Enable automatic OCR workaround (default: False).
+If a document is detected as heavily scanned, this will attempt to enable OCR processing and skip further scan detection.
+See "Important Interaction Note" below for crucial details on how this interacts with `--ocr-workaround` and `--skip-scanned-detection`.

 - `--rpc-doclayout`: RPC service host address for document layout analysis (default: None)